 RMS Annual Materials Lecture

-On the evening of 9 April 2013, the RMS Annual Materials Lecture will be delivered:
+On the evening of 9 April 2013, the RMS Annual Materials Lecture was delivered:

 Prof Sir Colin J Humphreys (University of Cambridge, UK)